 - Be amiable: You should be approachable as this would help your staff initiate communication.

 A restaurant manager should also be a good listener; this is one habit that makes a manager a true leader.
+Restaurant manager skills and qualities include good communication and listening skills.

 8. Understanding The Value Of Customer Care